HCA-integration/hca-gut-atlas-downstream/README.md

 ## Getting started

-We use a Conda environment to control package versions
+We use two Conda environments to control package versions
 1. **Install Miniconda (if you don't already have it)**
    - [Miniconda Installation Instructions](https://docs.conda.io/en/latest/miniconda.html)